The Ultimate Guide to Prenatal Exercise

 Exercise professionals often cite the ability to work with special populations as a noticeable gap in their skill set.
 It’s something echoed by Cheryl Hersey, director of Action PR, who went so far as to suggest that the fitness industry is failing pregnant women.
 In her interview she encouraged personal trainers to be “adaptable” and to offer a “well-rounded service”.

 Speaking about the potential opportunities available, Cheryl said: “Most PTs who study for a pre/postnatal qualification do so because they want to specialise in this area.
-Pre/postnatal fitness isn’t a crowded marketplace and there’s plenty of opportunity for more specialists to build a business working with this type of client.
+Pre/postnatal fitness isn’t a crowded marketplace and there’s plenty of opportunities for more specialists to build a business working with this type of client.
 But there’s also a huge opportunity for all PTs.
 Holding the qualification doesn’t mean you have to specialise, but it does mean that if you have a client who becomes pregnant you can continue to work with her throughout the pregnancy, which means no loss of revenue.”

 Katie Bulmer-Cooke, experienced personal trainer and star of BBC’s The Apprentice, spoke about how rewarding she finds it incredibly rewarding to work with prenatal clients.
 She urged personal trainers, particularly female, to seek out this client base.